 Panasonic seem to be pitched in the mid price range competing with the likes of LG or AEG so I would judge their washing machines against those brands and ask, what’s different about them?
 What are Panasonic offering that AEG and LG aren’t?

-Which? have reviewed the few Panasonic washing machine models produced so far and they appear to be impressed with their energy and water efficiency (Panasonic’s new white goods have received endorsement from the Energy Saving Trust) but not so much with wash results.
+Which? have reviewed the few Panasonic washing machine models produced so far.
 Here are the models they’ve reviewed.

 Ultimately, as newcomers to the white goods market (at least in the UK) Panasonic have got to prove themselves.
 They do have an excellent reputation on brown goods products so it would be crazy of them to produce sub standard white goods to sully their name.
 On the other hand, can we afford to just assume anything they make will be excellent?
 Washing machines are very different to a TV, reliability is much harder to achieve because they are far more mechanical and have many moving parts.